 Lower Monthly Car Payments

-Your monthly car payment will also be lower with a down payment, and your total amount paid will be lower because you won’t be paying interest on that portion.
+As discussed above, your monthly payment will be lower with a down payment.
+The total amount paid will also be lower because you won’t be paying interest on that portion.

-A down payment also gives you more equity in your vehicle, which means you won’t owe more than it is worth.
+A down payment on a car also gives you more equity in your vehicle, which means you won’t owe more than the car is worth.
 This is important if your vehicle is a total loss in a car accident.
-It also helps offsets the first year of depreciation; especially with a new car, as they tend to lose much of their value as soon as you drive it off the lot.
+It also helps offset the first year of depreciation, especially with a new car, as they tend to lose much of their value as soon as you drive it off the lot.
 And finally, it helps prevent becoming upside down on a car.

 See also: How to Finance a Car in 5 Easy Steps

 Now you understand the importance of a down payment and the reason to have one before you apply for a car loan.
 Your next question is probably about how much you’ll actually need.

 While many experts say 20% or more of the purchase price for a new car, the actual amount necessary for a car loan varies.
 It’s based on several factors.
-However, it’s best to put down as much as you can afford.
+However, it’s usually best to put down as much as you can afford.